Table of Contents

 Access to Multiple Vendors and Pricing Power: More vendors should mean more options on bigger projects.
 Large management companies have several relationships with local vendors.

 Additionally, it makes sense that larger managers have more pricing power with vendors.
 More work orders should equal better prices.

 Owners want to know what is going on with their home.
 We recently surveyed our owners (see survey results here), and what stood out to us is how important communication is to an owner.
 Large managers have the ability to communicate in three ways:

 Large managers have the ability to provide online data and reporting to their owners.
 Owners have the ability to log in and see an owner statement, paid bills and work orders.
 Access to this owner portal allows owners to get information from the large manager without having to go through the hassle of contacting them.

 Large managers have support staff dedicated to owner communication.
 Should an owner need something from the large manager, they should have the ability to pick up the phone and either get someone on the phone or receive a call back very quickly.
-At gkhouses.com we have that person who spends all day tracking answers down for owners and fielding questions.
+At Evernest we have a team of people who spend all day tracking answers down for owners and fielding questions.